Giada-collab/considerations/README.md

 - Language of data: French

 ## Content
-Data from:  transcription of the last manuscript of *Considérations sur les principaux événements de la Révolution française* of Madame de Staël and its  1<sup>st</sup> edition (1818) .
-Data have been published in a [website](https://giada-collab.github.io/considerations/).
-This is a work in progress.
+Transcription of the last manuscript of *Considérations sur les principaux événements de la Révolution française* of Germaine de Staël and its  1<sup>st</sup> edition (1818) with variants.
+The first results of this work in progress can be viewed in the website [*Considérations sur les principaux événements de la Révolution française* de Germaine de Staël : un laboratoire éditorial ](https://giada-collab.github.io/considerations/).

 ## Repository overview